The Art Faculty

 Her work has been exhibited regionally, nationally and internationally.
 In the summer of 2006 she had a retrospective exhibition of her work from 1975 - 2005, in Norwich at the Chenango County Council of the Arts Galleries.

-Janet Wentworth received her MFA in painting from Brooklyn College, and her BFA in illustration from Parsons School of Design.
-She lived and worked in New York City before relocating her home and art studio in 2001 to Delhi, New York.
+Janet Wentworth received her MFA in painting from Brooklyn College and BFA in illustration from Parsons School of Design.
+She lived and worked in New York City for many years before relocating her home and art studio to Delhi, New York.
 Her early art career included book illustration for such notable publishers as HarperCollins, McGraw-Hill, and Houghton Mifflin Co.
-Her passion for figure drawing and painting led to continued study at the National Academy School of Fine Art and the Art Student’s League of New York and am MFA.
+A passion for figure drawing and painting led to continued postgraduate study at the National Academy School of Fine Art and the Art Student’s League of New York.

 She was awarded several competitive foundation grants affording her opportunities to study abroad in France and Italy and visit Europe’s most renowned art museums, further synthesizing her ideas in depicting the human form.
 Her intention in art has always rested upon engagement with the human figure, it’s psychological and emotional resonance, and formal concerns emphasizing the interplay of light and shadow on form.
 Her figure paintings and drawings have been widely exhibited throughout the United States, including the First Street Gallery and the National Academy Museum in New York City, The Butler Institute of American Art in Ohio, and the Copley Society in Boston.
 Her work has received numerous awards, including those from the National Academy of Art, Academic Artists Association, Pastel Society of America, and Society of Illustrators.

 She was invited in 1995 to join the faculty of the National Academy School of Fine Art in New York City where she taught figure drawing and painting for almost a decade.
 In 2005, she joined the art department of SUNY-Oneonta where she currently teaches drawing.